naclsn/sel/WRITEME.md

 <!-- 'characters': or full-on graphems? -->
 <!-- 'printing': probly just base 10, idk -->

+Type coersion is a bad thing and should only be used carefuly and when you know exactly what you are doing (ie. most of the time).
+Here it is mainly useful because the first fit of the line gets for input the current line, which is a string.

 To make documentation and references easier to understand, the following types may be used:
  - `bool` usually when describing a condition